 - 4. Employees who have indicated interest in a shift will not be penalized if they decline a schedule change; however, the employee's name will be removed from the list and marked as declined.
 There will be no restrictions on employees indicating interest at a later time for the schedule that they have declined. - 5.
 The Company will maintain a historical record of the date and time an employee indicates interest in a shift or makes changes within the tool.
 A historical record will also be maintained for when an employee accepts or declines a shift offer. - 6.
-The system will allow employees to view the shift interest of other employees within the same classification, status and headquarters.
+The system will allow employees to view the shift interest of other employees within the same classification, status, and headquarters. - 7.
+On a quarterly basis, the Company will provide summary data to the Union regarding the filling of positions. - 8.
+Unless otherwise agreed to, in the event of a Title 19 the parties agree to temporarily suspend the IBB activity.